Loading lesson…

 The big idea: Edit existing files surgically.
 Write only when you're starting fresh or rewriting completely.
 Read before you edit, every time.

-What is the core idea behind "Reading vs Editing: When To Use Read+Edit vs Write"?
+What is the main idea of "Reading vs Editing: When To Use Read+Edit vs Write"?

-Which best describes the scope of "Reading vs Editing: When To Use Read+Edit vs Write"?
+Which action would help you apply "Reading vs Editing: When To Use Read+Edit vs Write" responsibly?